 St Kilda Beach is also well worth a day trip.
 The colourful beach side suburb is just a 15 minute tram ride from the city centre and is oozing with cafes, cake shops, bars and of course, the iconic Luna Park!
 If you have a few days in Melbourne, taking a tour along the Great Ocean Road and to the Twelve Apostles is also a must!

-- Read our tips on Free or Cheap things to do in Melbourne.
+- Read our tips on the Best Things to do in Melbourne

 There’s no doubt that Sydney is one of the most photogenic cities in the world!
 You will need at least 3 to 4 days to explore the city and its surrounds.
 One of our favourite ways to get some great photo opportunities of the Harbour Bridge and Opera House is by purchasing a Ferry Ticket (around $5 – $10 for the day) and cruising around the CBD.
 The ferry also runs return transfers to Manly Beach – a great day out!